Kuadrant/architecture/rfcs/0000-kuadrant-ci-cd.md

 # Summary
 [summary]: #summary

-This RFC not only proposes a new release process for Kuadrant components, but also a new and more agile way of getting the desired "artifacts" (images, manifests, etc.) into the hands of the users, devs, QE team and any other process that needs them.
+This RFC focuses on how to build and deliver Kuadrant components, in a new and more agile way of getting the desired "artifacts" (images, manifests, etc.) into the hands of the users, devs, QE team and any other process that needs them.